Arizona vs. Wisconsin: Sportsbook promo codes, odds, spread, over/under - December 9

 Arizona vs. Wisconsin: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 9

-Two streaking squads square off when the Arizona Wildcats (7-0) host the Wisconsin Badgers (7-2) on Saturday, December 9, 2023 at 3:15 PM ET.
-The Wildcats are putting their seven-game winning streak on the line versus the Badgers, winners of six in a row.
+A pair of streaking squads square off when the Arizona Wildcats (7-0) host the Wisconsin Badgers (7-2) on Saturday, December 9, 2023 at 3:15 PM ET.
+The Wildcats are putting their seven-game winning streak on the line versus the Badgers, who have won six in a row.

-Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the Arizona vs. Wisconsin matchup.
+In this article, you will check out odds and spreads for the Arizona vs. Wisconsin matchup across multiple sportsbooks.

 Arizona vs. Wisconsin Game Info